RobertaMi89/README.md/README.md

 ## Who I Am

-- 💼 Currently studyng as a Front-End Developer at Epicode school.
+- 💼 Currently studyng as a Front-End Developer.
 - 🎓 I have a background in Graphic Designer.
 - 🔍 Always on the lookout for new challenges and learning opportunities.